Is It Better to Repair or Replace a Computer?

 In another case, a customer came in with a laptop that had no display output.
 The cost of a replacement laptop would have been over $800.

-In this case, repair was clearly the better option.
-The customer retained their existing system, avoided data migration issues, and saved a significant amount of money.
+After diagnostic, we found the issue was a failed laptop screen.
+Total cost to replace and install a new screen was $280.
+In this case the repair was clearly the better option.
+The customer retained their existing system, avoided data migration issues, and saved a whole lot of money.

 Why People Think They Need a New Computer